Battle of Tricamarum: Battle

 The two forces met at Tricamarum, some 50 km west of Carthage, and the Byzantine cavalry immediately charged the Vandal lines, reforming and attacking two more times.
 The Byzantine infantry then furiously attacked the Vandal infantry, and the Byzantines gained the advantage.
 During the third Byzantine cavalry charge Tzazon was killed within sight of Gelimer.
 As had happened at Ad Decimum, Gelimer lost heart.
 The Vandal lines began to retreat, and soon were in rout.
 Gelimer fled back into Numidia with what remained of his army, having lost 800 men.
 Belisarius then marched on the city of Hippo Regius, which opened its gates to him.

 Aftermath

 Gelimer realized that his kingdom was lost, and attempted to flee to Spain, where some Vandals still remained, not having followed the main forces when they crossed into North Africa years earlier.
 However, the Byzantines heard of his plans and intercepted him.
 He was forced to abandon his belongings and take refuge in the mountains of Tunis with the Berbers.
 The next year he was found and surrounded by Roman forces led by Pharas the Herulian.
 At first he refused to surrender, even after promises of being allowed to rule.
 After a particularly nasty winter, he eventually gave up and surrendered to Belisarius.
-The Vandal Kingdom ended, and their provinces in Sardinia, Corsica, and the Balearic Islands came under the control of Justinian.
+The Vandal Kingdom ended, and their provinces in Sardinia, Corsica, and the Balearic Islands came under the control of Justinian as Byzantine North Africa.